-While the name may make you think that this flower is a type of rose, Tuberose is actually a fragrant lily.
+While the name may make you think that this flower is a type of rose, Tuberose (Agave amica) is actually a fragrant lily.
 It’s often best known as an ingredient in perfume for its bold white floral scent.
 In some climates, Tuberose is also a great addition to the garden or landscape with its delicate star-shaped flowers.
-Here we’ll take you through everything you need to know about Tuberose flower meaning and symbolism, plus learn about their history and origins, uses and benefits, and cultural significance around the world today.
+Here we’ll take you through everything you need to know about Tuberose flower meaning and symbolism in the language of flowers.

 Tuberose symbolizes attraction, lust, and obsession for someone else.
 It can send a message that you’re having a hard time letting go of someone or feeling more intensely than you expected.
 It’s a bridal flower in some cultures but was considered a negative symbol in the Victorian language of flowers.

 The scientific name Agave amica is derived from Greek myth.
 The name Agave comes from Agaue, one of the daughters of the hero Cadmus.
 The word also means illustrious, which is why it was applied to the Agave genus full of bright white and eye-catching blooms.

 The Amica part of the name means “friendly”, which is likely due to the plant’s welcoming scent.
 The common name Tuberose is derived from the French references to its tuberous roots.
 There is no connection to rose in the name.

 Most Tuberose flowers are white, which gives the bloom a meaning of elegance and gracefulness.

 While white is often a common symbol of purity and innocence, that would be at odds with the other meanings for this flower.
 Pink varieties that symbolize excitement and romantic interest further compound its primary symbolism.